CraigFe/irmin/README.md

 - `irmin-mirage-graphql` - mirage compatible GraphQL server
 - `irmin-unix` - unix compatibility
 - `irmin-pack` - compressed, on-disk, posix backend
+- `irmin-cli` - the `irmin` command-line interface, with dependencies on the other backends
 - `ppx_irmin` - PPX deriver for Irmin content types (see [README_PPX.md][ppx_irmin-readme])

 For more information about an individual package consult the [online documentation](https://mirage.github.io/irmin).